snowdj/beautiful-jekyll/index.md

    - Don’t ask for help after being stuck for only 10 seconds.
 Make a reasonable effort to solve your problem.
    - _Read all the instructions before asking for help._ Don’t ask questions whose answers are on the course website or homework instructions or on the first page of a Google search.
 These questions take time away from other instructional activities.
    - On the other hand, don’t ask for help only after 10 hours of painful debugging.
 Don’t be shy!
+   - Follow the additional guidelines below on how to ask questions on Piazza.

+## Q&A
+We will use [Piazza](https://piazza.com/ubc.ca/winterterm22016/cpsc340/home) for course-related questions.
+Please consider the following guidelines when asking a question:

+- avoid including answers or partial answers in your question/post.
+- do a quick search to make sure your question hasn't already been answered.
+  - you can filter by tags like "hw1" or do a keyword search
+- if you have a code problem, include as much relevant information as possible like:
+  - your version of Python and relevant libraries
+  - your operating system
+  - the command you used to execute the program
+  - the entire error message

 ## Attribution
 Most of the content on this site was taken (with permission) from [Mark Schmidt's CPSC 340 course homepage](https://www.cs.ubc.ca/~schmidtm/Courses/340-F16/).